HexiaHost/yggdrasil/README.md

 * `installers` - these images are used to install different Eggs within Pterodactyl, they're not used for running any servers in Pterodactyl.

 ## Architecture
-All of these images are available for `linux/amd64`.
 Most of the images are available for `linux/arm64` unless the application is only made for intel/amd architecture CPUs, like images that require steamcmd.